gautamnc/restitem/README.md

 Test HTTP POST/PUT limitations of maxPostSize on server (default 2M)

 Test CreateItem service with excess size of item JSON array

+Try serices with incorrect REST

+Try endpoints with special chars in url

+Try serices with incorrect auth appIdKey

 Test all services for idempotent nature